DevJoaoVitorBP/DevJoaoVitorBP/README.md

-# Olá! 👋 Eu sou João Vitor Batalha Pereira
+# Hello! 👋 I'm João Vitor Batalha Pereira

-## 👨‍💻 Sobre Mim
+## 👨‍💻 About Me
-Sou estudante de Análise e Desenvolvimento de Sistemas pela Univiçosa, com formatura prevista para 2025.
-Atualmente, atuo como Estagiário de Infraestrutura e Desenvolvimento com foco em melhorias internas e automação.
-Além disso, tenho experiência em desenvolvimento Full Stack.
+I am a student of Systems Analysis and Development at Univiçosa, expected to graduate in 2025.
+Currently, I work as an Infrastructure and Development Intern, focusing on internal improvements and automation.
+I also have experience in Full Stack development.

-## 🛠️ Habilidades Técnicas
+## 🛠️ Technical Skills
-- **Linguagens:** C#, JavaScript, SQL
+- **Languages:** C#, JavaScript, SQL
-- **Frameworks e Ferramentas:** Vue.js, Adonis.js, RestSharp, Entity Framework, Docker, Serilog
+- **Frameworks and Tools:** Vue.js, Adonis.js, RestSharp, Entity Framework, Docker, Serilog
-- **Banco de Dados:** MySQL, SQL Server, MongoDB, Oracle
+- **Databases:** MySQL, SQL Server, MongoDB, Oracle
-- **Ferramentas de Desenvolvimento:** Git, Visual Studio, Jira, Docker
+- **Development Tools:** Git, Visual Studio, Jira, Docker
-- **Outras Habilidades:** API RESTful, automação de processos, análise e depuração
+- **Other Skills:** RESTful API, process automation, analysis and debugging

-## 🌱 Atualmente Aprendendo
+## 🌱 Currently Learning
-- Desafios de programação com LeetCode
+- Programming challenges on LeetCode
-- Conceitos e práticas para o desenvolvimento em Back-end
+- Concepts and practices for Back-end development
-- Técnicas avançadas de API RESTful e otimização de desempenho
+- Advanced RESTful API techniques and performance optimization

-## 💼 Experiências Recentes
+## 💼 Recent Experiences
-- **Estágio em Desenvolvimento — MedYes, Viçosa-MG**
+- **Development Intern — MedYes, Viçosa-MG**
-  *Mai/2024 – Atualmente*
+  *May/2024 – Present*
-  - Desenvolvi e implementei funcionalidades e melhorias no sistema CareYes utilizando Vue.js e Adonis.js.
+  - Developed and implemented features and improvements in the CareYes system using Vue.js and Adonis.js.
-  - Colaborei com a equipe na manutenção e atualização do sistema, garantindo sua funcionalidade e usabilidade.
+  - Collaborated with the team on system maintenance and updates to ensure functionality and usability.
-  **Tecnologias utilizadas:** Vue.js, Adonis.js, Docker e MySQL
+  **Technologies used:** Vue.js, Adonis.js, Docker, and MySQL

-- **Estágio em infraestrutura — IBID IT Solutions, Florianópolis-SC**
+- **Infrastructure Intern — IBID IT Solutions, Florianópolis-SC**
-  *Mai/2024 – Atualmente*
+  *May/2024 – Present*
-  - Automatizei análises do sistema Jira utilizando C# para análise de dados, gerando insights relevantes para a tomada de decisões.
+  - Automated Jira system analyses using C# for data analysis, generating relevant insights for decision-making.
-  - Desenvolvimento de melhorias internas.
+  - Developed internal improvements.
-  **Tecnologias utilizadas:** ASP.NET 4.5, SQL Server, SOAP, MongoDB, Oracle, PowerShell
+  **Technologies used:** ASP.NET 4.5, SQL Server, SOAP, MongoDB, Oracle, PowerShell

-- **Estágio em Análise e Depuração — IBID IT Solutions, Florianópolis-SC**
+- **Analysis and Debugging Intern — IBID IT Solutions, Florianópolis-SC**
-  *Jan/2024 – Mai/2024*
+  *Jan/2024 – May/2024*
-  - Traduzi as necessidades dos clientes em soluções técnicas eficazes na plataforma de e-Procurement.
+  - Translated client needs into effective technical solutions on the e-Procurement platform.
-  - Identifiquei e resolvi erros e falhas através de depuração de código, propondo e implementando soluções.
+  - Identified and resolved bugs and issues through code debugging, proposing and implementing solutions.
-  - Análise de dados em bancos de dados relacionais para identificar padrões, solucionar inconsistências e gerar insights.
+  - Analyzed data in relational databases to identify patterns, solve inconsistencies, and generate insights.
-  **Tecnologias utilizadas:** ASP.NET 4.5, SQL Server, SOAP, MongoDB, Oracle
+  **Technologies used:** ASP.NET 4.5, SQL Server, SOAP, MongoDB, Oracle

-## 📫 Contato
+## 📫 Contact
-Fique à vontade para se conectar comigo:
+Feel free to connect with me:

 - **Email:** [developerjoaopereira@gmail.com](mailto:developerjoaopereira@gmail.com)
 - **LinkedIn:** [devjoaopereira](https://www.linkedin.com/in/devjoaopereira/)